tlienart/Franklin.jl/docs/styling/templates.md

 which you can just remove to have a bit more space around code blocks.

-There's probably still things that could be done to improve the layout overall (and make it more responsive!) but we'll leave it at that.
+There are probably still things that could be done to improve the layout overall (and make it more responsive!) but we'll leave it at that.

 ![](/assets/jemdoc/jemdoc4.png)